Optimizing Pessimism in Dynamic Treatment Regimes: A Bayesian Learning Approach: ADDITIONAL NUMERICAL RESULTS

-For BLBM, we use RBFSampler function in \textsf{sklearn} package to generate basis with random Fourier features and use its default settings.
-For BNN, we use a two-layer neural network with 16 hidden units at each layer and ReLU activation functions.
-SGD is used for optimization with learning rate $10^{-4}$.
-The number of training epochs is set as 500, the batch size is 100, and the number of Monte Carlo sample is 5 for Monte Carlo gradient descent.
-The number of samples collected from the posterior distribution $N$ is set as 10000.
-We use \textsf{savio\_htc} cluster for computations.
-For BLBM, it takes around 1.5s to run for one replicate of each setting on one CPU under single stage while around 25s in average under two stages.
-For BNN, it takes around 3 min under single stage and 20 min around two stages for one replicate of each scenario on one CPU.
+For BLBM, we use the RBFSampler function under its default setting in the \textsf{sklearn} package to generate basis with random Fourier features.
+For BNN, we use a two-layer neural network with 16 hidden units at each layer, and the ReLU activation function.
+We use SGD for optimization, with the learning rate $10^{-4}$.
+We set the number of training epochs at 500, the batch size at 100, the number of Monte Carlo samples for gradient descent at 5, and the number of samples from the posterior distribution at 10000.
+We use \textsf{savio\_htc} cluster for all the computations.
+For BLBM, it takes about 1.5 seconds to run for one replication on one CPU for the single-stage setting, and about 25 seconds for the two-stage setting.
+For BNN, it takes about 3 minutes for the single-stage setting, and about 20 minutes for the two-stage setting.
 We use multiple CPUs for parallelization.